bencamm001/interactive_gene_drive/README.md

 **Number of Generations** sets how many generations to simulate.

-**Conversion Efficiency** is the rate at which the drive converts wild-type (green dashed line).
+**Conversion Efficiency** is the rate at which the gene drive converts wild-type.

 **Inbreeding** is the level of inbreeding in the populations.

 **Migration Rate** is the percentage of gene flow between the two populations, in terms of 1x10^value.

-**Selection Coefficient** is the fitness cost associated with having the drive construct.
+**Selection Coefficient** is the fitness cost associated with having the gene drive construct.

 **Exposure rate 1** is the percentage of population 1 (target) under selection. (set to 1 if fitness cost is universal).

-**Exposure rate 2** is the percentage of population 1 (neighour) under selection. (set to 1 if fitness cost is universal).
+**Exposure rate 2** is the percentage of population 1 (neighbour) under selection. (set to 1 if fitness cost is universal).

-**Resistance level** is how resistant the resistace allele (red dashed line) is to the drive. (think of it as the conversion effieicny for the resistance allele).
+**Resistance level** is how resistant the resistance allele (red dashed line) is to the gene drive. (think of it as the conversion effieicny for the resistance allele).

-**Resistance Freqeucny 1** is the initial frequency of the resistance allele in population 1 (target).
+**Resistance Frequency 1** is the initial frequency of the resistance allele in population 1 (target).

-**Resistance Freqeucny 2** is the initial frequency of the resistance allele in population 2 (neighbour).
+**Resistance Frequency 2** is the initial frequency of the resistance allele in population 2 (neighbour).

 **Degree of dominance** is how the selection coefficient is expressed in heterozygotes.
 (0 is recessive, 0.5 is additive and 1 is dominant)